swtcpro/jingtum-lib-csharp/docs/docs.md

 ```

 ### RequestAccountTums(options)
-Each account helds many jingtum tums, and the received and sent tums can be found by RequestAccountTums.
+Each account holds many jingtum tums, and the received and sent tums can be found by RequestAccountTums.
 Callback as MessageCallback&lt;AccountTumsResponse&gt;.

 #### options